 The Hindu American Foundation and the vast majority of Hinduism’s leading sampradaya (religious traditions) regard the ethical treatment of non-human animals as a fundamental application of the Hindu understanding that the Divine exists in all living beings.
 No animal is merely an object for wanton human use and consumption in the Hindu tradition.
 Rather, all are equally embodied with the Divine and are fully deserving of respect and compassion.

 Hinduism, the world’s oldest living religion, is a rich collection of hundreds of spiritual and philosophical traditions followed throughout Asia for more than 5,000 years.
-Amongst these traditions are some of the earliest teachings promoting the ethical treatment of animals, the basis of which stems from the concepts of karma and reincarnation; ahimsa or non-injury; and the understanding that the Divine exists as a soul in all living beings, both human and non-human.
+Amongst these traditions are some of the earliest teachings promoting the ethical treatment of animals — the basis of which stems from the concepts of karma and samsara (reincarnation), ahimsa (non-harming), and the understanding that the Divine is present in all living beings, including both human and non-human.

-In the Hindu epic Mahabharat, Lord Krishna, who chastises his cousin for carelessly chopping down a tree to release pent up anger, states, “Humans should take from this planet only that which is necessary for our survival.”
+In the Mahabharata epic, Lord Krishna chastises his cousin for carelessly chopping down a tree to release pent up anger by saying, “Humans should take from this planet only that which is necessary for our survival.”
 He continues to explain that when societies begin to violate this principle, all of humanity will be forced to face the repercussions as all life is interconnected and serves its unique purpose in the world.

-“He who does not seek to kill, cause pain or tie up living creatures and desires the good of all attains everlasting joy.”
-(Manu Smriti 5.46 – Vishnu Dharma Sutra 51.69)
+He who does not seek to kill, cause pain or tie up living creatures and desires the good of all attains everlasting joy. — Vishnu Dharma Sutra 51.69